Joel-Ung/Portfolios/README.md

 ### :walking: Customer Behaviour Analysis - Best Project Award 2025 (Type II - Big Data Query and Analytics)
 Customer behaviour analysis helps to formulate data-driven decision-making for retail businesses.
-The primary objective is to develop a scalable data pipeline using cloud computing to conduct data ingestion, processing, and analysis with the Online Retail II dataset.
+The primary objective is to develop a scalable data pipeline using cloud computing to conduct data ingestion, processing, and analysis with the **Online Retail II dataset**.
 Docker, HDFS, Spark, PySpark, and MLib are used for machine learning in this project.

-1. Customer Segmentation based on purchasing behaviour (Clustering)
+1. Customer Segmentation based on purchasing behaviour **(Clustering)**
-2. Customer Lifetime Value Prediction (Regression)
+2. Customer Lifetime Value Prediction **(Regression)**
-3. Customer Churn Prediction (Classification)
+3. Customer Churn Prediction **(Classification)**
-4. Product Association Analysis (Association Rule Mining)
+4. Product Association Analysis **(Association Rule Mining)**

 Data cleaning and preprocessing removed around 25,000 missing data points, and new features such as Recency, Frequency, and Monetary values were engineered onto each unique customer, which forms the foundation for the first three analytical tasks.